 About this time every year, I like to remind people to visit a few websites and get what’s rightfully theirs.
-Last year, Robert from Harrisonburg, Virginia, called my national radio show to thank me for suggesting he search for lost money.
+Recently, Robert from Virginia called my national radio show to thank me for suggesting he search for lost money.
 He found out his deceased mother had $24,578 sitting in a bank account.
 He received the check in three weeks after proving he was heir to her estate.

 A member of my staff helped her mother find over $5,000.
 She found two life insurance policies, retirement benefits, and rebates from utilities sitting unclaimed in her grandparents’ names for more than 20 years.

-If you get a call claiming you’re owed something, don’t fall for it; you have to do the work yourself.
-Spammers will use the lure of money to trick you, though.
+But if you get a call claiming you’re owed something, don’t fall for it; you have to do the work yourself.
+Spammers will use the lure of money to trick you.
 Tap or click for my best advice to stop robocalls for good.
 Keep reading for ways to find what you’re owed.

 What is unclaimed property?